enzolutions/generator-marionette-drupal/README.md

 ##ToDo

-- Update documentation for action, region and form sub generators
+- [ ] Update documentation for region and form sub generators
-- Update documentation about list of commands implemented in grunt
+- [ ] Update documentation about list of commands implemented in grunt
-- Create RoadMap
+- [ ] Create RoadMap
-- Update Forms project to enable image fields
+- [ ] Update Forms project to enable image fields
-- Link form to Drupal POST actions and test the results
+- [ ] Link form to Drupal POST actions and test the results
-- Create Layout Scaffolding command
+- [ ] Create Layout Scaffolding command
-- Improve commands to avoid empty entries
+- [ ] Improve commands to avoid empty entries